Cloud-Drift/clouddrift/docs/usage.rst

 array structure that is analysis ready via Xarray or Awkward Array packages.
 The functions to do that are defined in the ``clouddrift.adapters`` submodule.
 You can use these examples as a reference to ingest your own or other custom Lagrangian datasets into ``RaggedArray``.
-Next, we provide a simple example on how to build ragged array datasets from simulated data:
+We provide below a simple example on how to build ragged array datasets from simulated data:

 .. code-block:: python